-a.
 Landlord Consent

-Subcontracting or subletting is when the party holding an Agreement (i.e., the ‘Grazing Operator’) then rents all or a portion of the property to another party for their use.
-The party initially selected for the lease may no longer be involved once they subcontract the grazing.
-Subcontracting is generally not accepted as it involves a potentially unknown third party who was not part of the application or screening process.
+Subcontracting or subletting is when the Party holding an Agreement (i.e., the ‘Grazing Operator’) then rents all or a portion of the property to another Party for their use.
+The Party initially selected for the lease may no longer be involved once they subcontract the grazing.
+Subcontracting is generally not accepted as it involves a potentially unknown third Party who was not part of the application or screening process.
 In addition, since the person grazing the property is not on the Agreement it can be difficult to enforce performance standards and can have legal ramifications if something goes wrong on site.

 This section should also address the policy on taking in “pasture cattle”.
 This is a term used when the Grazing Operator grazes cattle they do not own.
 An example would be if the Grazing Operator brought in stocker cattle, owned by someone else who was paying the Grazing Operator on a per-pound-of-gain basis to feed and manage the cattle for the season.
 This is like subcontracting but has some distinct differences.
 The main difference is that the Grazing Operator is still managing the livestock and the grazing and is still the on-site presence.
-With subcontracting, the Grazing Operator would be hands-off while a third-party would bring in the livestock and conduct the management on site.
-Taking in “pasture cattle” is generally more accepted in grazing agreements than subcontracting, but should be considered on a case-by-case basis, depending on the situation.
-This can also be addressed in Agreement that outlines who is allowed to enter/use the property.
+With subcontracting, the Grazing Operator would be hands-off while a third Party would bring in the livestock and conduct the management on site.
+Taking in “pasture cattle” is generally more accepted in Agreements than subcontracting, but should be considered on a case-by-case basis, depending on the situation.
+This can also be addressed in related Agreement Item Error!
+Reference source not found.11.
+Access to Premises that outlines who is allowed to enter/use the property.

-b.
 Grazing Operator Responsibilities